50 Ways To Get Better At CrossFit

-Nothing to explain here.
-Just read the list and pick tips that resonate with you.
-Then implement the idea(s) and get better at CrossFit (and life).
-That’s it!
+It’s simple: Read the list and choose tips that resonate with you.
+Then implement and get better, fitter, and stronger!

 1. Gear up.
 Get oly shoes, some inov-8s or nano’s, a speed rope, some wrist wraps, and some good workout clothes